How to Fix a Minor in Possession of Alcohol Charge

-I first look for every opportunity to get the charges dismissed, from pushing the case back to a clerk’s hearing where dismissals are easier to obtain, to filing motions to suppress the evidence on the basis of illegal search or other constitutional rights that may apply.
+I first look for every opportunity to get the charges dismissed, from getting the charge killed before it is even filed at a clerk’s hearing where dismissals are easier to obtain, to filing motions to suppress the evidence on the basis of an illegal search or other constitutional rights that may apply.

 I will aggressively fight the charges against you every step of the way, from motion hearings all the way to a jury trial if necessary.